memfault/interrupt/_drafts/practical_zephyr_04_dt_practice.md

 For some MCUs, like Nordic's nRF series, this might work since pin multiplexing for such MCUs is not restricted: On Nordic's MCUs it is possible to assign any functionality to any pin.
 Other MCUs (e.g., STM32) typically restrict this and clearly define possible alternate pin functions for all pins.

-MCU manufacturers can be quite creative when it comes to pin multiplexing, and before Zephyr 3.0 pin multiplexing was entirely vendor-specific.
-With Zephyr 3.0 (and mostly adopted with version 3.1) Zephyr adopted the [Linux `pinctl`](https://www.kernel.org/doc/html/v4.13/driver-api/pinctl.html) concept as a _standardized_ way of assigning peripheral functions to pins in Devicetree - and called it `pinctrl`.
+MCU manufacturers can be quite creative when it comes to pin multiplexing, and before Zephyr 3.0, pin multiplexing was entirely vendor-specific.
+Zephyr 3.0 adopted the [Linux `pinctl`](https://www.kernel.org/doc/html/v4.13/driver-api/pinctl.html) concept as a _standardized_ way of assigning peripheral functions to pins in Devicetree - and called it `pinctrl`.

 There is, of course, still an overlap between `gpios` and `pinctrl` since both associate nodes with pins and their parameters (e.g., pull resistors).
-As a rule of thumb, `pinctrl` is generally used if the pin goes to a **peripheral** in the `/soc` node, whereas `gpios` are used if the pin is used by the application.
+As a rule of thumb, `pinctrl` is generally used if the pin goes to a **peripheral** in the `/soc` node, whereas `gpios` are used if the pin is used directly by the application.

 #### Pin control concepts